iainhouston/iainhouston.github.io/BAPC-simpler.markdown

 Although we do sometimes `ssh` into the virtual development machine, it would not be practicable to run an IDE in the Linux virtual environment - it has no GUI installed - and thus we use  Mac GUI tools to change manage the code and settings on the Mac.

-The (host) project directory is shared with the (virtual guest) web document directory's parent using NFS (Sun's Network File System).
+The (host) project directory is shared with the (virtual guest) web document directory's parent using NFS (Sun's Network File System) which is present on both the guest Linux and host MacOS's BSD Unix systems.